datocms/old-website/src/docs/05_guides/01_building-plugins/01_index.md

 ---
-title: Building DatoCMS plugins
+title: How to build DatoCMS plugins
 excerpt: Plugins allow developers to extend the basic functionality of the DatoCMS administrative area.
-You, the developer, are in charge of writing and hosting the plugin.
 ---

 Plugins allow developers to extend the basic functionality of the DatoCMS administrative area.
 You, the developer, are in charge of writing and hosting the plugin.